AstarNetwork/astar-docs/docs/integrations/node-providers/pinknode.md

 Pinknode is a Polkadot-focused Infrastructure-as-a-Service platform offering RPC service through globally distributed node architecture coupled with Kubernetes clustering and geo-location routing for increased reliability and reduced latency.
 You will be able to integrate into the Astar ecosystem with Pinknode API services within minutes.

+## Public Endpoints

 Pinknode provides RPC and WSS endpoints for the Astar ecosystem.
-You will be able to connect via
+You will be able to connect via:

-- Public endpoints (May be subjected to increased rate limits during high network load)
+- Public endpoints (May be subject to increased rate limits during high network load)
-- Custom API endpoints on ​
+- Custom API endpoints on:

-## Public Endpoints

 | Network | RPC Endpoint | WSS Endpoint|
 |----|----|---|